 Subsequent renovations or additions can then be scanned and the data incorporated into the original point cloud and BIM model to create an up-to-date, dimensionally accurate version of the asset.

-This demonstrates how BIM can evolve from a siloed application, used on one-off construction projects, to help plan and design a range of connected buildings or estates, like hospitals or universities, or even districts and cities, incorporating many thousands of built assets.
+This demonstrates how BIM can evolve from a siloed application, used on one-off construction projects, to help plan and design a range of connected buildings or estates.
+That includes hospitals or universities, or even districts and cities, incorporating many thousands of built assets.

-Cities including Singapore, Chicago, Helsinki, Hamburg, and London have already created massive 3D models of the urban realm, using a combination of advanced 3D capture methods and software, such aerial LIDAR and oblique high resolution photographs, used to help streamline planning and development, improve energy consumption and drive citizen engagement.
+Cities including Singapore, Chicago, Helsinki, Hamburg, and London have already created massive 3D models of the urban realm.
+They use a combination of advanced 3D capture methods and software, such aerial LIDAR and oblique high resolution photographs, used to help streamline planning and development, improve energy consumption and drive citizen engagement.

 Most recently, the German city of Duisburg and Chinese telecommunications giant Huawei announced similar ambitions for a Smart City in Duisburg.